iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 inputs provided by the user:

  - Input data.
- - A set of functions representing the tax and transfer system, which consist of the ones pre-implemented in GETTSIM and potentially user-written additional functions.
+ - A set of functions representing the taxes and transfers system, which consist of the ones pre-implemented in GETTSIM and potentially user-written additional functions.
    Parameters of the taxes and transfers system (see :ref:`gep-3` will already be partialled into these functions, so they can be ignored in the following).
+These functions need to be written for scalars; they will be vectorised during the set up of the DAG.
+ - A set of dictionaries specifying aggregation functions, calculating, for example, household-level averages.
  - The target columns of interest.

 The DAG is then used to call all required functions in the right order and to calculate